GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 Comments should explain why the operation exists or what invariant it protects.
 Avoid comments that merely translate the following C statement into English.

+Every function body must contain at least one meaningful `//!` logic comment, including one-line adapters, getters, setters, startup handlers, and minimal interrupt handlers.
+For a thin function, explain why direct delegation, an atomic read, or a bounded interrupt-side operation is the correct ownership choice.
+Function-level Doxygen does not replace this implementation-local explanation.

 ## Function and Macro Call Layout

 Keep a call on one line when it remains readable: